kaheichanturtle/ParkEase/README.md

-# 🚗 Parking Timer AI
+# ParkEase, you favourite 🚗 Parking Timer AI companion

 ### ⏳ AI-Powered Parking Timer – A **Shellcraft Project**
 **Never get a parking fine again!** Our AI reads parking signs and starts a timer using the website silent audio background implementation made by [kaheichanturtle/BrowserTimer](https://github.com/kaheichanturtle/BrowserTimer)